 Christian Storytellers Manifesto

-This manifesto urges Christian storytellers to embrace the key philosophies, principles, and practices seen in the best Christian stories.
+This manifesto urges writers to embrace the key philosophies, principles, and practices seen in the best Christian stories.
 It declares our resolve to aim for excellence instead of being content with subpar literature.
-It sounds an alarm in the writing community that we need a higher standard by which to discuss and judge our proficiency as storytellers.
-Finally, it unites like-minded storytellers who will support each other and seek to raise Christian storytelling to new levels.
+It offers a unique perspective on the standard we should use to discuss and judge our proficiency as storytellers.
+And it unites like-minded writers who will support each other and seek to raise Christian storytelling to new levels.

 Join the movement by signing the Christian Storytellers Manifesto today.

 As human beings created in God’s image, enabled to sub-create stories that reflect and reveal God’s story, and enlightened by the Word to see and display this reality, we resolve the following:

 – We resolve to be passionate and dedicated in our pursuit of excellent storytelling, knowing that we are reflecting the Creator’s image within us and fulfilling God’s commands to take dominion over the earth, love fellow image bearers, and steward the resources He has provided.